dancreightondev/markup-manipulation/README.md

 # markup-manipulation
 A set of Python programs that manipulate XML and HTML files in various ways.
 I primarily used these for tasks at work that would otherwise be very mundane to do by hand.

-- `xml-to-excel.py` — Scans an XML file for specific data and outputs it to an Excel workbook.
-- `html-into-xml.py` — Replaces HTML references in an XML file with the corresponding HTML code.

 ## `xml-to-excel.py`
+**Scans an XML file for specific data and outputs it to an Excel workbook.**
 ### Dependencies
 - pandas (v1.3.5) `python -m pip install -U pandas`
     - Used to export data to an Excel workbook.